gluobe/kubernetes-introduction-labs/lab-13/README.md

 - Service of type NodePort with port `30000`
 - Use a ConfigMap to supply the index file to the directory `/usr/share/nginx/html/`
 - Make sure the container is running rootless
+- Limit the container resources to 250Mi for memory and 100m for CPU

+You can find the Kubernetes documentation [here](https://kubernetes.io/docs/concepts/).

 Deploy the manifests to the namespace:
 ```